 #GetToKnowRiversideTO – “Where’s Riverside?”
 On August 19, 1880, a Toronto Evening Globe clipping revealed the Dominion Government named the growing and enterprising area just east of the Don River “Riverside” and this name first shows up in a Goad’s Atlas of 1884.
-Fast forward to 1980, the Riverside BIA was formed (originally as the Queen/Broadview Village BIA), as one of the original dozen BIA’s in Toronto and now part of a family of over 80 BIAs in Toronto and growing.
-Just over 40 years later, the Riverside BIA has 100+ local small businesses who work together along with the @cityoftoronto @paulafletcher and many, many partners to improve, beautify, and promote the area as a whole.
-Thank you to all the incredible partnerships and collaborations that make this an amazing community in Toronto!
+Fast forward to 1980, the Riverside BIA was formed (originally as the Queen/Broadview Village BIA), as one of the original dozen BIA’s in Toronto, and now part of a family of over 80 BIAs in Toronto and growing.
+Just over 40 years later, the Riverside BIA has 100+ local small businesses who work together along with the the City of Toronto, Councillor Paula Fletcher, and many, many other community partners to improve, beautify, and promote the area as a whole.
+Thank you to all the incredible collaborations that make this an amazing community in Toronto!

 Queen East and Broadview Ave

 #GetToKnowRiversideTO – How times have changed in Toronto’s Riverside neighbourhood!
 Until the 1880s, the intersection of Queen and Broadview (then called Kingston Rd & Don Mills Rd) was an eastern entrance to Toronto and a tollgate stood here in the middle of the road.
 The money from tolls – which came in pennies and half pennies – was gathered by the county and used to maintain and expand the road network, which was often surfaced with planks and in need of constant upkeep.
 Dingman’s Hall – today The Broadview Hotel @broadviewhotel – was opened in 1891 and would have seen the tollgate for a few years before the elimination of tolls in 1895.
 Fast forward to this photo from 2020 where we see the modern TTC street car crossing in front of the transformed Broadview Hotel in Riverside.